Edge control makes me nervous.

 I’ve been remaining quiet as I don’t want to be dragged for this unpopular opinion, but I just don’t think that our edges need to be controlled.
 I see it as yet another product that capitalises on the insecurities of black women without any concern for our health.

-The Afrocenchix journey began because Joycelyn and I bonded over our shared experience of hair loss and receding hairlines in our teens.
-Luckily, we managed to reverse the changes and launch Afrocenchix in the process.
+The Afrocenchix journey began because a friend and I bonded over our shared experience of hair loss and receding hairlines in our teens.
+Luckily, we managed to reverse the changes and Afrocenchix was born in the process.
 But we did it to help others bring back their edges, not to control them...

-At 8 years old I was worried about my hair falling out.
+At 8 years old, I was worried about my hair falling out.
 Various aunties were bringing me lotions and potions for my very obvious bald patches.
 My hair was a hot mess.
-Joycelyn had similar stories, and we found that our customers did too.
-These experiences motivated us to make it better for the next generation.
+And I found that our customers had similar experiences.
+These experiences motivated me to make it better for the next generation.

 Why do our edges need to be ‘controlled’?
 We see it as an extension of the impossible Eurocentric beauty ideal.
 We want women to feel in control of their edges, not to be controlled by them.